CLI reference

 Resolution priority: exact ID > ID prefix > exact name.

-If a name matches multiple runs, batch commands (stop, destroy) prompt for confirmation while single-target commands (logs, attach) list the matches and ask you to specify a run ID.
+If a name matches multiple runs, batch commands (stop, destroy) prompt for confirmation while single-target commands (logs) list the matches and ask you to specify a run ID.

 Common agent flags